athype/cob_ctrlaltelite/Documentation/Products/FunctionalDesign.md

 The current feedback system relies on third-party services for audio recording and transcription, which raises privacy concerns and non-compliance with ISO27001 security standards.

 ### 1.2 Problem Analysis
-- The current system only supports text feedback, which lacks the clarity and depth that audio and video can provide.
+- The current system only supports text feedback(recording was done externally), which lacks the clarity and depth that audio and video can provide.
 - The dependency on third-party audio tools introduces security risks, potential data leaks, and breaches of privacy regulations.
 - The lack of integrated audio transcription prevents users from efficiently converting their speech into text within the platform.
-- Users currently cannot manage feedback efficiently, lacking features such as deleting and combining multiple types of feedback.
+- Users currently cannot manage feedback efficiently, lacking features such as combining multiple types of feedback.
+- There is no way to stop or resume recordings, which leads to unnecessary content being captured during interruptions.

 ### 1.3 Context Research
-- Scorion is a digital portfolio platform primarily used by medical students and educators to track progress through data points.
+- Scorion is a digital portfolio platform tailored for students, especially in the medical field, emphasizing gradual feedback instead of end grades.
-- Existing portfolio systems prioritize final grading, whereas Scorion focuses on **continuous improvement** by collecting frequent feedback across multiple assignments.
-- The proposed system aims to provide a self-contained, locally processed feedback system that enhances usability while ensuring security compliance.
+- The platform provides dashboards for students to review feedback on data points (assignments or supervised tasks).
+- An integrated, privacy-compliant audio recording system will enhance the platform’s usability and align with its educational goals.

 ---